 Table 3-6 Distributor registers for message-based SPI register summary a.
-For the description of the registers that are not specific to the GIC-500, see the ARM® Generic Interrupt Controller Architecture Specification version 3.0.
+For the description of the registers that are not specific to the GIC-500, see the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.